iter-tools/iter-tools/src/impls/combinations/README.md

 // ]
 ```

-The number of items that will be yielded is accessible through a `size` property.
+The number of values that will be yielded is accessible through a `size` property.
 Note that the actual combinations are not computed in the example below

 ```js